Project-Silicium/Guides/Mu-Qcom/Porting/Device/Device.md

 ```
 And don't add `ConfigParameterCount` to the .c File either.

+The INF can be copied from any other Device.

 ## Creating DeviceMemoryMap Library (Step 3.4)

 Lets move on making Memory Map. <br />